 The Executive Committee shall comply, where appropriate, with their legal obligations under the Charities Act 1993 ( or any statutory re-enactment or modification of the Act) with regard to the preparation of an annual report and annual return and their transmission to the Charity Commissioners.

 This Constitution may be amended by a two-thirds majority of members present at an Annual General Meeting or Special General Meeting of the Society, provided that 28 days notice of the proposed amendment has been given to all members, and provided that nothing herein contained shall authorise any amendment the effect of which would be to cause the Society at any time to cease to be a charity in law, and provided further that no amendment shall be made to Clause2, Clause17 or this clause until the approval in writing of the Charity Commissioners or other authority having charitable jurisdiction shall have been obtained.

-Any notice required to be given by this Constitution shall be deemed to be duly given if left at or sent by prepaid post addressed to the address of that member last notified to the Secretary.
+Any notice required to be given by this Constitution shall be deemed to be duly given if sent by email or left at or sent by prepaid post addressed to the address of that member last notified to the Secretary.